 |Normalized Net Income (1)||3,471||6,811||22,203||23,597|

 |(1) Adjusted EBITDA and Normalized net income are non-US Generally Accepted Accounting Principles (US GAAP) measures, as explained further in this press release, and are considered by Global Ship Lease to be useful measures of its performance.
 Reconciliations of such non-GAAP measures to the interim unaudited financial information are provided in this Earnings Release.|

 Revenue and Utilization

-The 17 vessel fleet generated revenue from fixed rate long-term time charters of $39.7 million in the three months ended December 31, 2011, down $0.3 million on revenue of $40.0 million for the comparative period in 2010 due to 12 days offhire including seven for the planned drydocking of one vessel, which spanned the year end.
-During the three months ended December 31, 2011, there were 1,564 ownership days, the same as the comparable period in 2010.
-The 12 days offhire in the three months ended December 31, 2011, gives a utilization of 99.2%.
-In the comparable period of 2010, there was one day offhire, for utilization of 99.9%.
+The 17 vessel fleet generated revenue from fixed rate long-term time charters of $36.2 million in the three months ended December 31, 2012, down $3.5 million on revenue of $39.7 million for the comparative period in 2011 mainly due to lower levels of charterhire on two vessels for new charters which commenced in late September 2012.
+The new daily rate is $9,962 compared to $28,500 previously.
+There were 16 days offhire, including 10 for a scheduled drydocking, up four on the prior period.
+During the three months ended December 31, 2012, there were 1,564 ownership days, the same as the comparable period in 2011.
+The 16 days offhire in the three months ended December 31, 2012 gives a utilization of 99.0%.
+In the comparable period of 2011 utilization was 99.2%.

 |Three months ended||Year ended|

 The drydocking of six vessels was completed in the year ended December 31, 2012.
 Three drydockings are scheduled for 2013, two in 2014, and none in 2015.

 Vessel Operating Expenses